OpenAMP/openamp-docs/docs/porting_guide.rst

 **********************************************************************

-With the platform specific :ref:`remoteproc driver functions<port-remoteproc-driver>` implemented by the port, the user can use remoteproc APIs to run application on a remote processor.
+With the platform specific :ref:`remoteproc driver functions<port-remoteproc-driver>` implemented by the port, the user can use remoteproc APIs to run application on a remote processor, as detailed in the :ref:`Remote User APIs<remoteproc_config>` section of the Remote Proc Design.

-.. doxygenfunction:: remoteproc_init
-   :project: openamp_doc_embed

-.. doxygenfunction:: remoteproc_remove

-.. doxygenfunction:: remoteproc_mmap

-.. doxygenfunction:: remoteproc_config

-.. doxygenfunction:: remoteproc_start

-.. doxygenfunction:: remoteproc_stop

-.. doxygenfunction:: remoteproc_shutdown

 The following code snippet is an example execution.